 Cloudflare will scan your site DNS setup.
 Once the scan is finished, you need to click on the continue button to proceed with the setup.

 2. Review and Verify

 After the scan, Cloudflare will show you a list of all DNS records of your main domain and subdomains they found.

 You will be asked to choose a plan, performance and security settings.
 Cloudflare defaults to the paid version so if you don’t want the additional features of the paid version, be sure the plan setting is free.

 4. Update Your Nameservers

-You will be asked to update your name servers and point them to CloudFlare’s nameservers.
-Various registrars have different ways to update the nameserver and CloudFlare did a relatively good job of showing you how to do it here.
+You will be asked to update your name servers and point them to Cloudflare’s nameservers.
+Various registrars have different ways to update the nameserver so check their documentation for the exact steps.

 There are other things you can tweak to improve security and page speed but by just using a CDN, you will see measurable benefits.